Israt055/audi_used_car_analysis-/README.md

 12. Split the original dataset into the train set (80%) and the test set (20%)
 13. Perform Linear Regression and Predict the 'Price' from the test set
 14. Find the RMSE value from the actual test data and the predicted data.
+15. Perform  One-hot Encoding
+16. Split the original dataset into the train set (80%) and the test set (20%),
+17. Perform Linear Regression and Predict the 'Price' from the test set,
+18. Show the coefficients of your linear regression model for each feature and show the y-intercept value of linear regression model.
+(Interpret the coefficients)
+19. Find the MAE, MAPE, MSE, RMSE, coefficient of determination values from the actual target variable and the predicted target variable.
+20. Compare the actual and predicted target variable through visualization
 # Exploring the data using different data visualization plots:

 1.Barplot.